Skip to content

 Embedded Data

-Data becomes one of parameter types.
+Data becomes one of the parameter types.

-Now our RVL looks like this.
+Our RVL now looks like this.

-After execution the report displays data from the second row.
+After execution, the report displays data from the second row.

 Excel Data

-We'll go with default options.
+We will proceed with the default options.

 DDT in JavaScript